 - 1. Demonstrate knowledge in the language development domains as it relates to young children. - 2.
-Plan and implement activities for young children which develop and enhance language skills, and promote literacy.
+Create activities that build literacy skills. - 3.
+Plan and implement a lesson plan for young children which develop and enhance language skills, and promote literacy